planetfederal/qgis-suite-plugin/doc/source/intro.rst

 - Add the following repository to the list of plugin repositories:

 	.. image:: ./img/actions/plugin_repo.png

+- The plugin is still in an early development stage, and it is tagged as experimental.
+You should enable the option to show experimental plugins in the Settings group.
+Otherwise, you will not see it in the list of available plugins.

 - Now the OpenGeo Suite plugin should be available and ready to be installed.
 You can look for it in the list of installable plugins in the  plugin manager.